-Yogi assuming Padmasana or the other asana should meditate upon letter A as expanded by the band of moon-beams arising from the disc of moon located at the tip of the nose (centre of eyebrows).
-It becomes Gayatri who is young, of blood-red colour, having Hamsa bird as her conveyance, and having stick on her hand.
+Yogi assuming Padmasana or the other asana should meditate upon letter A as expanded by the band of moon-beams arising from the disc of moon located at the tip of the nose (center of eyebrows).
+It becomes Gayatri who is young, of a blood-red color, having Hamsa bird as her conveyance, and having stick on her hand.

 The letter U, it becomes Savitri of adolescent age with white complexion, having Taarksya bird as conveyance and having a discus in her hand.

 With the form letter M, it becomes Sarasvati of matured age with the dark complexion, having a bull as her conveyance and having a trident in her hand.

 The letters A and others originate from the eternal radiance (Brahman) who assumes the form of Pranava.

 Inhaling through the left nostril for 16 Matras with the meditation on letter A, retaining for 64 Matras with the meditation of U, the yogi should exhale through the right nostril for 32 Matras, meditating on the letter M. Like he should repeat again and again.

 For the purification of Susumna, the Yogi who is having self-control and taking moderate and nutritious food should assume Padmasana, inhale through the left nostril, retain it in Kumbhaka for a period which is convenient to his ability, and expel through the right nostril.
 Then he should inhale through the same nostril (right), hold it and expel through another nostril.
 For those, who are always practising like this observing the rules prescribed alternatively through right and left nostrils, Nadis are purified within three months.

 He should practice eighty Kumbhakas four times daily: at the dawn, noon, twilight and midnight.